How much should I save for retirement?

 Answering the big question

 So maybe this is the best answer to the "How much should I save for retirement?" question: SAVE SOMETHING.

 Save whatever you can, invest the money so it will grow, and don't allow yourself to wind up with a goose egg instead of a nest egg.
 There's a ton of free or low-cost resources to get you going.

 A great starting point is Betterment, an automated investment platform that you might want to check out.

 And, Blooom is a unique service offering an independent robo-advisor that specializes in managing 401(k) and 403(b) employee retirement plans and TSPs (Thrift Savings Plans) for federal workers and members of the military.
 Blooom is currently offering a free analysis to new users.

-The Retirement Planning Group can help you plan for your future by connecting you with a financial planner to look at your entire financial picture for both short and long term.
-Get started today with a free introductory phone call.
+Facet Wealth can help you plan for your future by connecting you with a financial planner to look at your entire financial picture for both short and long term and provide personalized advice.